dbissell6/DFIR/Blue_Book/Blue_Book.md

 .bmp  is primarily used for storing digital images and icons, but can also be used for storing simple graphics and illustrations.
 BMP files are widely recognized by image processing software and can be easily converted to other image file formats for use in different applications.

-### PNG file in depth

-A PNG file is made up of chunks of data, where each chunk contains information about the image.
+A .png file is made up of chunks of data, where each chunk contains information about the image.
 Each chunk starts with a 4-byte length field, which specifies the number of bytes in the chunk (excluding the length field itself).
 This is followed by a 4-byte type field, which identifies the type of data in the chunk.
 After the type field comes the chunk data, which can be of varying length depending on the type of chunk.
 Finally, the chunk ends with a 4-byte CRC (Cyclic Redundancy Check) field, which is used to verify the integrity of the chunk data.

 The first chunk in a PNG file is always the IHDR (Image Header) chunk, which contains basic information about the image such as its dimensions, color depth, and compression method.
 In the problem you're working on, it seems that the length field of the IHDR chunk is incorrect and needs to be fixed to 0xD (13 in decimal).